 12. Teach ESL Classes Online

-If you have excellent grammar and spelling skills and a good grasp of the English language, you can earn good money working as a freelance proofreader.
+If you have excellent grammar and spelling skills and a good grasp of English, you can earn good money working as a freelance proofreader.
 Most online proofreading companies will make you take a test to assess your skills, but once you pass that, you should be good to go.
-You may even be willing to sell your freelance services to classmates that need help with proofreading and editing their college papers.
+You may even be willing to sell your freelance services to classmates needing help proofreading and editing their college papers.

 Here are some places to check for freelance gigs: